AlirezaHPC/365-examples-from-JavaScript/README.md

 276: Create an object containing student names and book names, then use a method to look for a duplicate book name in the object and print it if there is one, after finding the duplicate element after 3 Print seconds.

+277: Write a program that can use the JavaScript language to print the phrase hello world in tags h1 to h6.

+278: Write a program that receives a number from the input and prints an inaccurate message if the number is not even.

+279: Write a program that prints four chapters in groups.

+280: Write a program that stores the names of 10 students in an object and then prints the names in groups in the output.

+281: Write three functions for multiplication, division and addition of two numbers, and at the end print the execution time of these three functions.

+282: Create a stack trace for the text Hello Life Print.

+283: Write a program that receives a value from the input and generates an alert if the input value is not a number.

+284: Write a program that calculates your age using the date object.

+285: Write a program that takes the current date and prints the amount of minutes.

+286: Write a program that the user converts to any date the month turns into November